I Found A Bad VA: Now What?

 Have they had the appropriate training?

 You need to be honest and really determine if this is a team member challenge, or is it a company or management challenge.
-Many times, you hire the right person, but you put them in a position to fail.
+Many times, you bring on the right person, but you put them in a position to fail.

 Get the right people on the boat